- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - The Coup: Rockfeller can take direct control over the Confederation if the Coltlumbia party is elected to power and his powers are not restricted.
 With his extensive connections, he runs a slander campaign against current Coltlumbia party leader J. D. Neighvis and forces him to resign, making Rockfeller the new leader of the Coltlumbia party.

 - No Historical Figures Were Harmed: Rockfeller shares his name (off by one letter), job, poor birth, and penchant for capitalism with American oil magnate John D. Rockefeller.
-The company General Petroleum's name is also a variation on Rockefeller's Standard Oil.
+The name of his company General Petroleum is also a variation on Rockefeller's Standard Oil.

 - Rags to Riches: Rockfeller was born to a poor shoemaking family, and wandered into the desert to die due to how poor he was.
 He got lucky and found an oil well in the desert, laying the foundations for his massive oil empire.

 - The Famine: Las Pegasus' secession brings with it a major food crisis, which will worsen over time and force all political paths to take focuses and decisions to manage it until it is mitigated.
-Except for Mr. Horse, who removes the food crisis instantly via one focus where he opens his food vaults.
+Except for Mr. Horse, who removes the food crisis instantly by opening his food vaults with a focus.

 - Multiple Endings: Las Pegasus has a massive amount of political paths, rivaling the likes of New Mareland and Feathisia.